-- We raised an gross of \$6.0 million (or \$5.3 million after deducting underwriting discounts and offering expenses) through an underwritten offering of 15 million Units, each Unit consisting of one share of Common Stock and a five year Warrant to purchase one share of Common Stock at an exercise price of \$0.51 per share.
-In April, 2012, the underwriters exercised their over-allotment option for an additional 2 million Units.
-We received additional gross proceeds of \$0.8 million, prior to deducting underwriting discounts, for net proceeds of approximately \$0.7 million. - We paid \$0.6 million in cash for principal payments of our Convertible Redeemable Series E Preferred Stock.
+- We raised \$6.8 million (or \$6.0 million in net proceeds after deducting underwriting discounts and offering expenses) through an underwritten offering of 1.7 million units, each unit consisting of one share of common stock and a five year warrant to purchase one share of common stock at an exercise price of \$5.10 per share. - We raised an aggregate of approximately \$1.7 million million in private placements through the issuance of 406,818 million units, each unit consisting of one share of common stock and on warrant. - We raised an aggregate of approximately \$2.3 million million in private placements through the issuance of 346,540 million shares of common stock. - We paid \$1.4 million in cash for principal and dividend payments of our Convertible Redeemable Series E Preferred Stock.